-One of the most effective ways to use RW resources for evangelism is through systematic community engagement.
-This typically involves training someone in your church as an RW Training Representative or Certified RW Instructor who goes into businesses, schools, nonprofits, police or fire departments, military bases, sports camps and other secular venues to teach workshops on relational wisdom.
+One of the most effective ways to use RW resources for evangelism is through regular community engagement.
+This typically involves training someone in your church as an RW Presenter or Certified RW Instructor who goes into businesses, schools, nonprofits, police or fire departments, military bases, sports camps and other secular venues to teach workshops on relational wisdom.

 As an example of how far reaching this kind of ministry can be, here are a few descriptions of how one such instructor, David Mason, the Senior Pastor of Green Valley Church in St. Joseph, Missouri, has used RW resources to strengthen his church and spread the gospel in his community: